Hallie Vanderhider Chair in Business

 Professor of Marketing

-Research Director, Center for International Business Studies
+Associate Director of Research, Center for International Business Studies

 Prior to his career in academia, he worked for Hampton Pension Services, Inc. (acquired by Charles Schwab) and Paine Webber Securities, Inc. (acquired by UBS Group AG).
 While at Hampton Pension Services, Inc. he developed and executed customer relationship management programs, supervised and trained employees in areas of pension plan administration and trust accounting, and was responsible for the oversight and administration of defined contribution pension plans.
 At Paine Webber Securities, Inc. he developed and implemented customer service and sales management programs, and executed technical and fundamental equity valuation models.